sendwithus/docs/v1/il8n.md

 ```
 ## Sending translated templates

-At send time, Sendwithus uses the `version_name` parameter in the `send` API, and matches it against the template version for that locale.
+At send time, Sendwithus uses the `locale` parameter in the Send API, and matches it against the template version for that locale.
 This is why `.po` files must have a filename that matches the locale.

 For an example sending with a translated template, please see the [send api](https://www.sendwithus.com/docs/api#send) documentation.